Learn About LIHEAP in Florida

 Utility assistance is paid directly to the utility and put onto your household’s account.
 Benefits will then be applied to past due balances, current bills and future charges.

-Find out more about LIHEAP benefit amounts in our free downloadable guide.
+Find out more about LIHEAP in our free downloadable guide.

 How can I check the status of my LIHEAP application?